KEEPING CHILDREN SAFE IN OUR SCHOOLS

 Our school adheres to ‘Keeping Children Safe in Education’ and Guidance for Safer Working Practice for Adults who work with Children and young People in Education Settings.

 Every member of staff holds a current Safeguarding Child Protection Training Certificate from the Local Authority.
 They are trained in recognising signs of abuse and know exactly what to do if they have concerns about any child in school – this training is renewed every 3 years, however further extra training takes place at our school during this time.
 We have 5 Designated Safeguarding Leads (DSL’s) at our school, they ensure that information regarding Safeguarding is shared with staff, new staff are trained and Safeguarding remains of highest priority.
 Their training is updated every 2 years.
-Our DSL’s are Miss Leighton, Mr Reynolds, Ms Luxford, Mrs Mitchell and Mr Turner.
+Our DSL’s are Mr Turner, Miss Leighton, Mr Reynolds, Ms Luxford, Mrs Barnes and Mrs Tysoe.

 As part of their induction, all members of staff and volunteers are provided with important information regarding Safeguarding.
 Supply teachers are also given information so anyone working with our pupils are aware of the school’s Safeguarding procedures.